ibm-cloud-docs/event-notifications/en-create-send-push-apns.md

 ## What is {{site.data.keyword.en_short}}?
 {: #en-what-is}

-{{site.data.keyword.en_short}} is an event notification routing service that notifies you of critical events that occur in your {{site.data.keyword.Bluemix_notm}} account or triggers automated actions by using webhooks.
-You can filter and route event notifications from {{site.data.keyword.Bluemix_notm}} services like {{site.data.keyword.prf_hubshort}}, to email, SMS, push notifications (FCM/APNs), and webhooks.
+{{site.data.keyword.en_short}} is an event notification routing service that notifies you of critical events that occur in your {{site.data.keyword.cloud_notm}} account or triggers automated actions by using webhooks.
+You can filter and route event notifications from {{site.data.keyword.cloud_notm}} services like {{site.data.keyword.prf_hubshort}}, to email, SMS, push notifications (FCM/APNs), and webhooks.

 ## How do clients use iOS Push Notifications?
 {: #en-how-clients-send}